What is homophobia?

 Understanding Homophobic Harassment

-Many LGBQ+ people encounter varying levels and forms of harassment due to their sexual orientation.
+Many LGBTQ+ people encounter varying levels and forms of harassment due to their sexual orientation.
 Homophobic harassment includes any behaviour intended to intimidate, humiliate, insult, exclude, silence, or harm someone based on their sexual orientation or perceived sexual identity.

 Effects of Homophobic Harassment

 This type of harassment can occur in various social environments and carries severe repercussions for individuals and society.
-In Australia, high rates of homophobic harassment significantly impact the mental health and well-being of LGBQ+ people.
-A study conducted by LGBTIQ+ Health Australia found that 63.8% of LGBT+ youths aged 14 to 21 reported having been diagnosed with a mental health condition.
+In Australia, high rates of homophobic harassment significantly impact the mental health and well-being of LGBTQ+ people.
+A study conducted by LGBTIQ+ Health Australia found that 63.8% of LGBTQ+ youths aged 14 to 21 reported having been diagnosed with a mental health condition.
 Victims may suffer from depression, and anxiety, and feel isolated from family and friends, prompting many to alter their daily behaviour to avoid abuse and discrimination.

 Dealing with Homophobia